juanfung/pycge/docs/index.rst

 See `<http://www.pyomo.org/installation/>`_ for more details on installation, and `the documentation <http://www.pyomo.org/documentation/>`_ for info on the package.

-Small to moderately sized problems may be handles through the use of remote solvers on the `NEOS Server <https://neos-server.org/neos/>`_, which is accessible by ``pyomo``.
+Small to moderately sized problems may be handled through the use of remote solvers on the `NEOS Server <https://neos-server.org/neos/>`_, which is accessible by ``pyomo``.

 To use a *local* solver, see below.